Deep $\Pi^0_1$ Classes: Computational limits of randomness

 \end{proof}

 We remark that the converse does not hold: i.e., there is a class~$\D$ such that (i) $\D$ is not deep but (ii) no difference random real can compute an element of~$\D$.
 Indeed, take a deep class~$\C$ and apply Theorem~\ref{thm:depth-not-Turing} to get a class~$\D$ that is not deep but whose members have the same Turing degrees as the elements of~$\C$.
 Thus, no difference random real can compute an element of~$\D$.
+Also, the hypothesis of difference randomness cannot be improved.
+Indeed, if $X$ is difference random but not Martin-L\"of random, then it computes $\emptyset'$, and thus it can compute a member of any non-empty $\Pi^0_1$ class.